 - Projects with Tsukuba University, Japan (Osamu Tatebe, Gfarm team):

 - Bilateral PHC (ex-PAI) Sakura project (INRIA – AIST/University of Tsukuba, 2006-2007) on P2P-based data sharing.
 Role: Principal Investigator.

 - NEGST (2006 – 2009): CNRS-JST project.
 Role: participant.

 - GridRand: bilateral PHC Brancusi project with the Technical University of Cluj-Napoca, Romania (2009-2010).
-Role: PI
+Role: Principal Investigator.

 - GridDataViz: bilateral project with “Politehnica” University of Bucharest (CNRS – Romanian Academy of Science, 2008-2009).
 Topic: visualization and remote control of the BlobSeer data management platform using the MonALISA monitoring framework.
-Role: PI.
+Role: Principal Investigator.

 The Grid Data-Sharing Service approach I have worked on between 2004 and 2008 has been at the center of the GDS project of the French ACI MD (2003 – 2006) and has been enhanced and validated within the LEGO and RESPIRE ANR projects (2006-2009).

 GDS (2003 – 2006): ACI MD project.
 Role: Principal Investigator.